scaev/TimeCapsule/README.md

 ### Welcome to TimeCapsule! ⌛

-This is a web application that allows users to share photos and gain feedback on their photos.
+This is a web application that allows users to share posts and gain feedback on their posts.

 ## Features